 But that’s not everything.

-Noise is another source of discomfort that can hinder productivity and acoustic solutions are increasingly diffused.
+Noise is another source of discomfort that can hinder productivity.
+Acoustic solutions are an increasingly diffused solution.
 But forget ugly ceiling panels!
 Today, acoustic solutions are available in all sorts of shapes and colours and can contribute to the aesthetic of the space as well.

 Also called worker-centered design, the future of workspace design is more and more focused on human wellbeing.

-As a consequence, office spaces are generally more informal and it’s common to find welcoming sofas and modular seating areas for brainstorming, meetings or just for taking a break.
+As a consequence, office spaces are generally more informal and it’s common to find welcoming sofas and modular seating areas for brainstorming, meetings or breaks.

-Plants give another helping hand in purifying indoor air and they're also beneficial for our health as a whole, as explained by biophilic design.
+Plants give another helping hand in purifying indoor air and they're also beneficial for our health as a whole.

 Last but certainly not least, artificial lighting has a huge impact on wellbeing.
 Not surprisingly then, the newest lighting innovations take health and wellbeing into serious account.
-Next to light intensity, they allow to also customize light colour and colour temperature, for maximum comfort.
+Next to light intensity, they allow customizing light colour and colour temperature, for maximum comfort.

 YOU MAY ALSO LIKE

 Technology is a fundamental element of modern offices, and this is not going to change.
-But in the workspace of the future, technology will be hidden and no longer exhibited.
+But in the workspace of the future, technology is concealed and no longer exhibited.

 I have to say I’m really happy about this new tendency!
-In particular, it's very promising to see that the evolution of workspace design is based on wellbeing, comfort and health!
-Now let's hope that companies will update their offices soon!
+In particular, it's very promising to see that the evolution of workspace design is based on wellbeing, comfort and health – 3 of the ingredients of a biophilic office!

 - Ethan S. Bernstein and Stephen Turban.
 “The impact of the ‘open’ workspace on human collaboration” (opened in a new window/tab).
 Philosophical Transactions of the Royal Society B: Biological Sciences.
 Vol. 373(July 2018) issue 1753